-If you don’t want or need a workshop, you can continue with our Middle Jam or find a corner and others to play with.
+If you don’t want to join in with our Middle Jam, you can find a corner and others to play with.
 A number of Jigarre Jammers have found kindred souls and formed bands of their own, large and small, from this process.

 Singers are more than welcome.
-There's nothing nicer than all those voices and instruments ringing though the hall and there's plenty of opportunity to just 'Jam'.
+There's nothing nicer than all those voices and instruments ringing through the hall and there are plenty of opportunities to just 'Jam'.
 We make it really easy by putting both lyrics and chords up on a screen via a data projector.
 That way everyone can join in, no matter their level of expertise or familiarity with the song.

 Irene Labbett 03 5852 1995 or 0429 149 246